Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Synchronization

 We define a Private Device Network as a network of devices owned by the same end user.
 Using the Fermat Network, the Framework synchronizes the information on all nodes of the Private Network.
-By doing so the information and system identities belonging to the end user are available at any device.
+By doing so the information and system identities belonging to the end user are available at any end user's devices.

-Crypto funds are kept into a Multi-Sig vaults and there they are shared, making _Petty-Cash-Vault_ accessible from all nodes even when they are offline from this Private Network.
-An automated process monitors the Petty-Cash-Vault and tops it up when needed.
-Several nodes must sign the top transaction in order to proceed.
-This way if a device is lost or stolen, only the Petty-Cash fund is at risk.
-End users can eject stolen devices from its Private Network and if they act quickly they might be on time to re-create the Petty-Cash fund under the new configuration and be able to save those funds.
+Crypto funds are kept in a _Multi-Sig-Vault_ and in a _Petty-Cash-Vault_.
+The funds at the _Petty-Cash-Vault_ are accessible from all nodes even when they are offline from this Private Network.
+An automated process monitors the _Petty-Cash-Vault_ and tops it up when needed.
+Several nodes must sign the top-up transaction in order to proceed.
+If a device is lost or stolen, only the funds at the _Petty-Cash-Vault_ are at risk.
+End users can eject stolen devices from their Private Network and if they act quickly the system might be on time to re-create the _Petty-Cash-Vault_ under the new configuration of the Private Network and be able to move the funds from the previous _Petty-Cash-Vault_ to the new one.

 <br>
 ## User Interface